cdavisafc/simple-agent/README.md

-# A very simple agent
+# Basic Agentic Loop with Tool Calling

 This very simple agent responds to a user request.
 If the agent determines that no tools are needed, it is supposed to answer in haikus (but doesn't always).
 This agent